MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/change-streams.md

 ## Limitations

 - `Replace` event is yet not supported.
-- `pre-image` is an unsupported option.
+- `pre-image` is yet an unsupported option.
-- Change stream cursors need to be reinitialized after a fail-over event.
+- Change stream cursors need to be reinitialized after a fail-over event at current state.
-- Historical changestream events from past timeline are unsupported.
+- Historical change stream events from past timeline are yet not supported.
-- `Update` event doesn't support Update description.
+- `Update` event yet doesn't support Update description.
-- Change stream events on multi-shard cluster is unsupported.
+- Change stream events on multi-shard cluster are yet not supported.
-- Changestream on a sharded collection is unsupported.
+- Change stream on a sharded collection is yet not supported.
 - `showexpandedevents` isn't supported yet.
-This includes `createIndex`, `dropIndex`, `createCollection`, `rename` etc.
+It includes `createIndex`, `dropIndex`, `createCollection`, `rename` etc.
 - `$changestream` as a nested pipeline of another stage is yet not supported.